Yu Research Group

 DIVERSITY, EQUITY, AND INCLUSION

-Our team works hard to foster a positive work and social environment in which everyone feels accepted and respected (regardless of race, ethnicity, gender, country of origin, religion, sexual orientation, or skin color), while addressing the world's most pressing engineering issues.
+With unwavering commitment, our team endeavors to cultivate a constructive professional and social atmosphere that embraces individuals of all backgrounds and ensures their acceptance and respect, irrespective of their race, ethnicity, gender, country of origin, religion, sexual orientation, or skin color, while addressing the world's most pressing engineering needs.

 Featured News